-- parking should be included at a location close to elevators and access points.
-Safe and secure visitor bicycle parking facilities should also be provided in highly visible locations, adjacent to principal building entrances and protected from the weather. - h.
+- h.
 The minimum off-street parking requirements of the Zoning Bylaw may be reduced, or altered through the Development Permit Approval process, where strict compliance with the regulations would otherwise undermine the character of Ladysmith's residential neighbourhoods. - i.
 Requests for alterations or reductions of parking requirements should be augmented by improvements on adjacent Town land, such as enhanced street frontage improvements and boulevard landscaping designed by a landscape architect. - j.
 Parking areas, driveways and walkways should have adequate areas for snow storage and drainage.
 Snow storage and drainage areas should incorporate aesthetic or amenity features such as lawns, rain gardens or landscaping with suitable plants.

 - a.
-Site planning and design should be guided by the identification and preservation of existing trees, shrubs, groundcover, and other natural features. - Disturbed natural areas should be restored to replicate the characteristics of the natural setting.
-Trees and vegetation should be planted in organic clusters, rather than in lines or formal arrange- - c.
+Site planning and design should be guided by the identification and preservation of existing trees, shrubs, groundcover, and other natural features. - b.
+Disturbed natural areas should be restored to replicate the characteristics of the natural setting.
+Trees and vegetation should be planted in organic clusters, rather than in lines or formal arrangements. - c.
 Any part of the front yard that is not used for resident access, or vehicle access, should be landscaped and properly maintained. - d.
 Landscape designs featuring only lawn should not be supported. - e.
-Retaining walls should be terraced, or
+Retaining walls should be terraced, or stepped, to avoid expansive wall surfaces and reduce visual impacts.